Skip to Content

 However, the limits of the LLC structure are that in a tax-paying sense it really doesn’t create much in the way of benefits.
 An LLC is a “pass-through” entity, meaning the income from the business passes through the LLC and lands on your personal return in the form of a Schedule C (or via a Schedule K if you’re in a partnership LLC).
 There’s almost no difference in this regard for you the taxpayer than if you never made an LLC, to begin with.
 The LLC won’t really do much to blunt the tax impacts for you from the business.

-An S-corporation is a filing designation from the IRS that allows an LLC to “elect” to be treated as a corporation (a “sort-of” corporation as it’s known around the Formations office).
+An S-corporation is a filing designation from the IRS that allows an LLC, or other underlying entity, to elect to be treated as a corporation.
 It leaves in place the same flexibility and easy management of the LLC but also allows/requires the business to treat itself as a more corporate type of entity.
 Some of these requirements include filing a separate return (1120S) from the personal return and paying yourself as the “shareholder” of the company as W2 salary that includes a reasonable compensation based on your industry, net income for the business, and what your services would fetch on the open market with another company.

 The great thing about S-Corps is you can retain the independence and flexibility that you would enjoy as an LLC while also leveraging compensation and benefits that normally would be unavailable as a California sole proprietor with an LLC.
 Things such as 401(k) account matching and health insurance premiums are normally deductible in a large company but wouldn’t be offered to smaller LLCs with no payroll or corporate status.